 - Dolphins also use tools and transfer knowledge to their offspring.

 - They are observed to engage in aggressive disputes towards each other and sometimes force the targeted dolphin to expel after losing a fight.
 Male dolphins also engage in infanticide behavior.

 - Dolphins feed through several methods, one and the most common of which is herding.
-In herding, a pod push a large amount of fish into a small volume, called the baitball.
-The individual pod members then enter to ball and feed on the fish.
-In another method called Corralling, they chase fish into shallow waters to capture it easily.
+In herding, a pod pushes a large amount of fish into a small volume, called the baitball.
+The individual pod members then enter the ball and feed on the fish.
+In another method called Corralling, they chase fish into shallow waters to capture them easily.

 - Dolphins also play games, show self-awareness, and exhibit grief and joy.